-Wednesday, November 20, 2024
+Friday, December 20, 2024

 Splash Along to LEGOLAND Florida Water Park

 Summer is almost upon us.
-Is already upon us?
-Who can keep track.
+Is it already upon us?
+Who can keep track?
 It’s hot.
 To keep the heat at bay, the Central Florida area has no shortage of theme park options to splish and splash away the summer doldrums.
 Before you finalize which water park is best for you and your family, I’d like to make the case for LEGOLAND Florida Water Park in fabulous Winter Park…I mean Garden…I mean Haven?
 Winter Haven.

 LEGOLAND Florida Water Park Map